ethers-io/ethers.js/docs/v5/api/utils/strings/README.md

 #### Note

-Only certain specified characters are folded in Canonical Equivalence, and thus it should **not** be considered a method to acheive *any* level of security from [homoglyph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack).
+Only certain specified characters are folded in Canonical Equivalence, and thus it should **not** be considered a method to achieve *any* level of security from [homoglyph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack).

 Custom UTF-8 Error Handling